 Next, cook the noodles as per their instructions and set them aside.

-Place a large skillet on medium-high heat, add some vegetable oil.
-Once hot, add the white portion of the green onion, garlic and red chili, and stir-fry for 2-3 minutes.
+Place a large skillet on medium-high heat, and add some vegetable oil.
+Once hot, add the white portion of the green onion, garlic, and red chili, and stir-fry for 2-3 minutes.

 Step 3- Combine everything together

 Now, add the noodles and sauce to the skillet and cook until the noodles are fully coated with the sauce.
 Then, turn the temperature to high heat, add bean sprouts and cook for another 3 minutes.
 Add green onions, and cook for 2 minutes or until the onions are wilted.

 Serve with sesame seeds, sliced green onions, and red chilies on top.

 As we mentioned earlier, what makes this dish such a winner is how easy it is to customize.
 It seriously works as a clean-out-the-fridge kind of meal and you can (mostly) add whatever you like into it.
 Here are some ideas:

 - Add protein: Chopped chicken breast, beef strips, shrimp, and even tofu are all fantastic options.

 - Use different noodles: Swap out the rice noodles for udon noodles, buckwheat noodles, or brown rice noodles.

 - Switch up the vegetables: Toss through some green beans, snow peas, broccoli, and thinly sliced carrots.

 - Change the sauces: For a sweeter kick, add some black bean or oyster sauce.
 We also love swapping out the spice for some sweet chili sauce.